liziblockchain/fademo/readme.txt

-this is the demo code of hyperledger fabric
+this is demo code for hyperledger fabric, with etcd consensus, multi host deployment